 What is sangria?

-Sangria is an alcoholic wine drink originating from Spain and traditionally made with red wine, chopped fruits and brandy or orange juice.
-More modern versions of the drink are made with white wine as well as sparkling water and sweeteners.
+Sangria is an alcoholic wine drink that originated in Spain and is traditionally made with red wine, chopped fruits, and brandy or orange juice.
+Modern versions can be made with white wine, sparkling water, and sweeteners.

-A medium bodied Spanish red wine like a Tempranillo or Garancha makes for a delicious red sangria.
+A medium-bodied Spanish red wine like a Tempranillo or Garnacha makes for a delicious red sangria.
 You want a fruity red wine that’s lower in tannins and fairly inexpensive.
-Of course you want to make sure the wine you use for sangria is actually something you’d drink by itself, but there’s no need to spend $30 on a bottle.
+Of course, you want to make sure the wine you use for sangria is something you’d drink by itself, but there’s no need to spend $30 on a bottle.
 Something in the $10 to $15 price range will work just fine.

-- Add red wine, brandy and orange juice and stir all the ingredients together.
+- Place all ingredients in a pitcher: Add diced apples, oranges, lemon juice, red wine, brandy, and orange juice, and stir all the ingredients together.

-- Refrigerate sangria for 3 to 4 hours, up to overnight, before serving.
+- Refrigerate: Let the mixture chill in the fridge for 3 to 4 hours, up to overnight, before serving.

-- Serve sangria over a glass of ice.
+- Serve: Give it a good stir and pour sangria over a glass of ice.
 Top with sparkling water, if desired.

-As with most good things in life, patience is key.
-I find that the longer the sangria can rest in the fridge (up to overnight), the better the flavor.
-It really allows the juices from the fruit to meld with the wine and brandy, resulting in a smooth and balanced sangria.
+- The longer the sangria can rest in the fridge (up to overnight), the better the flavor.
 The least amount of time I recommend letting it rest is 3 to 4 hours.